+- · our strategy;

+- product development and commercialization of our products;

+- clinical trials;

+- partnering;

-- our strategy; - product development and commercialization of our products; - clinical trials: - revenues from existing and new collaborations; - our research and development and other expenses; - sufficiency of our cash resources; - our operational and legal risks; and - our plans, objectives, expectations and intentions and any other statements that are not historical facts.
+- revenues from existing and new collaborations;

+- our research and development and other expenses;

+- sufficiency of our cash resources;

+- our operational and legal risks; and

+- our plans, objectives, expectations and intentions and any other statements that are not historical facts.

-Various terms and expressions similar to them are intended to identify these cautionary statements.
-These terms include: "anticipates," "believes," "continues," "could," "estimates," "expects," "intends," "may," "plans," "seeks," "should" and "will."
-Actual results may differ materially from those expressed or implied in those statements.
-Factors that could cause these differences include, but are not limited to, those discussed under "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-Sangamo undertakes no obligation to publicly release any revisions to forward-looking statements to reflect events or circumstances arising after the date of this report.
+In some cases, you can identify forward-looking statements by terms such as: "anticipates," "believes," "continues," "could," "estimates," "expects," "intends," "may," "plans," "seeks," "should" and "will."
+These statements reflect our current views with respect to future events and are based on assumptions and subject to risks and uncertainties.
+Given these risks and uncertainties, you should not place undue reliance on these forward-looking statements.
+We discuss many of these risks in greater detail under the headings "Risk Factors" and "Management's Discussion and Analysis of Financial Results of Operations" in this Form 10-K. Sangamo undertakes no obligation to publicly release any revisions to forward-looking statements to reflect events or circumstances arising after the date of this report.
 Readers are cautioned not to place undue reliance on the forward-looking statements, which speak only as of the date of this Annual Report on Form 10-K.